mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 end

 inputSource ::=
-    input '(' schemaRef? ')' | <name>     # name of a concept or stream
+    input '(' schemaRef? ')' | <name>     # name of a concept or input

 outputTarget ::=
-    output |  <name>                      # name of a concept or stream
+    output |  <name>                      # name of a concept or output
 ```

 The `is` keyword specifies the overall class of concept that is being modeled.
-For example, a classifier will learn to identify a label corresponding to its input, an estimator will learn to predict a value, a predictor will learn sequences and predict subsequent items in a sequence, etcetera.
+For example, a classifier will learn to identify a label corresponding to its
+input, an estimator will learn to predict a value, and a predictor (not yet
+implemented) will learn sequences and predict subsequent items in a sequence.

 The `predicts` keyword declares the concept's output.